Creating a new way for audiences to engage with light art in public space.

 While Nikolaj Square is a relatively peaceful location, parts of the square (including the church building) are at times over-lit by commercial signage systems from the nearby high street.
 The project should avoid increasing constant light clutter.
 Instead the goal will be to maintain and possibly enhance the idea of the square as a respite or place of contemplation.
 In line with the City of Copenhagen’s strong focus on sustainability the project must employ environmentally friendly technologies.

 Project was initiated during the summer of 2017, and launched in August.
-A detailed schedule is currently being worked on.
+A detailed project will be developed in the first half of 2018 and implemented during the Summer.